Mirroring: Rapport

 Rapport may be an important part of social life, as establishing rapport with an individual is generally the initial route to becoming friends or acquaintances with another person.
 Mirroring can help establish rapport, as exhibiting similar actions, attitudes, and speech patterns as another person may lead them to believe that one is more similar to them and thus more likely to be a friend.
 Individuals may believe that because one replicates the individual's gestures, that one may hold similar beliefs and attitudes as the individual.
 Mirroring may be more pervasive in close friendships or romantic relationships, as the individuals regard each other highly and thus wish to emulate or appease them.
 Additionally, individuals who are friends may have more similarities than two strangers, and thus may be more likely to exhibit similar body language regardless of mirroring.

 The activation of mirror neurons takes place within the individual who begins to mirror another's movements and allows them a greater connection and understanding with the individual who they are mirroring, as well as allowing the individual who is being mirrored to feel a stronger connection with the other individual.

+Social bonding and affiliation

+Beyond helping people establish rapport, mirroring also plays an important role in social bonding and affiliation.
+Research in social psychology shows that when individuals are subtly mimicked during an interaction, they tend to like the other person more and perceive the interaction as smoother and more natural, even when they are not consciously aware that mirroring is happening.
+This process operates automatically and helps coordinate behavior between interaction partners, making cooperation easier.
+Mirroring has also been linked to affiliation goals, meaning people are more likely to unconsciously mimic others when they are motivated to belong or form social connections.
+Overall, these findings suggest that the chameleon effect contributes to social cohesion by aligning behavior, attention, and emotional responses between individuals.